jam86/Evaluation-of-a-Permutation-Based-Evolutionary-Framework-for-Lyndon-Factorizations/README.md

 The name of the genome we used for finding the mutation operator to use for the EA is in trainingGenome.

 In our code, ModifiedDuvals was the working name of Flexi-Duval.
 Similarly, ModifiedDuvalsOperator refers to the LF-inspired operator.

+NCBI have reduced the number of reference genomes https://ncbiinsights.ncbi.nlm.nih.gov/2020/02/14/assembly-changes/.